pokeclicker/pokeclicker-wiki/data/Shiny Chance/overview.md

 Purchased Shop Pokémon | 1 / 1024 | 1 / 512 | 1 / 353

 ## Farm Strategies
 [Breeding](#!Hatchery) is the most effective way to obtain Shiny Pokémon.
 The [[Farm]] can be used to increase both the Egg Steps gained by defeating a Pokémon (thus hatching eggs faster) and the Shiny Rate in general.
-Below is a table of optimal Shiny strategies along with planting strategies to achieve these strategies.
+Below is a table of optimal Shiny strategies along with planting formation to achieve these strategies.
 Furthermore, a [Shiny Breeding Rate Calculator](https://docs.google.com/spreadsheets/d/1PqL4TNH61Bo1t0hG5TBbvOMavPU6D3EzbKnUNXxjqUk/edit?usp=sharing) has been created for more specific calculations of Shiny Rates.

 ### Optimal Strategy Rank Table
 Berry Strategy | Efficiency Ranking | Berry Strategy | Efficiency Ranking